Black Cod

 Understanding the key chemical compounds helps explain why black cod pairs well with certain ingredients.

-An omega-3 fatty acid that contributes to the fish's rich, buttery mouthfeel and provides anti-inflammatory health benefits
+Omega-3 polyunsaturated fatty acid contributing to the fish's buttery mouthfeel and anti-inflammatory health benefits

 Quick Tips